KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 Use `python -m crawler.main --reset` to ignore the last run timestamp and crawl the entire backlog.
 The `--max-records` option controls how many rulings are processed in a single run.
+The `--clear-data` flag removes any existing shards and the `.last_update` file so the crawler starts completely fresh.

 Each run appends new JSONL files under `data/`.
 The timestamp of the last successful crawl is stored in `.last_update` so consecutive runs only fetch new data.
+Each shard contains at most 350 entries so the resulting files stay under the 10&nbsp;MiB upload limit on Hugging Face.

 Or add to cron to automate daily.